esieabot-ai

 Note

 Your esieabot’s address is its IP address, which you can obtain with the command ip a.
 If you’re connected to its hotspot, the address is always 10.42.0.1.
 Otherwise, you’ll need to look up the ip address of your robot on your network.
-If have have an esieabot with a screen, you can also find the address on the screen.
+If you have an esieabot with a screen, you can also find the address on the screen.

-To find out which ArUco markers are detected, open the following page: http://<your_robot_address>/ai/get_markers.
+To find out which ArUco markers are detected, open the following page: http://<address_of_your_esieabot>/ai/get_markers.
 By default, you will get information for markers with a side length of 51mm.
 If you want to specify a different size, you must add “?marker_size_mm=” followed by the marker size in millimeters at the end of the URL.

 Warning